xebialabs/overthere/README.md

 <a name="cifs_troubleshooting"></a>
 ### Troubleshooting CIFS, WinrRM and Telnet

 This section lists a number of common configuration errors that can occur when using Overthere with CIFS, WinRM and/or Telnet.
-If you run into other connectivity issues when using Overthere, pease let us know by [creating a ticket](https://github.com/xebialabs/overthere/issues) or by [sending us a pull request](https://github.com/xebialabs/overthere/pulls).
+If you run into other connectivity issues when using Overthere, please let us know by [creating a ticket](https://github.com/xebialabs/overthere/issues) or by [sending us a pull request](https://github.com/xebialabs/overthere/pulls).

 For more troubleshooting tips for Kerberos, please refer to the [Kerberos troubleshooting guide in the Java SE documentation](http://docs.oracle.com/javase/6/docs/technotes/guides/security/jgss/tutorials/Troubleshooting.html).